-The Nomination and Remunerations Committee has reviewed the guidelines and type of remuneration of the Committee and Sub-Committee and proposed the Board of Directors to proposed approval in the Annual General Meeting 2021.
-On April 2, 2021, the shareholders resolved to approve the remuneration of Directors 2021 as follows; 1.
-Monetary Remuneration
+The Nomination and Remunerations Committee has reviewed the guidelines and type of remuneration of the Committee and Sub-Committee and proposed the Board of Directors to proposed approval in the Annual General Meeting 2022.
+On April 4, 2022, the shareholders resolved to approve the remuneration of Directors 2022 as follows;

-Directors Monetary Remuneration (Baht)
+1. Monetary Remuneration

-Directors Monthly Remuneration Meeting Allowance Bonus

-The Board of Directors

-• Chairman 130,000 5,000 8

-• member 40,000 5,000 ⊗

-Audit Committee

-• Chairman 20,000 - -

-• member 10,000 - -

-Sub-Committee

-• Chairman - 5,000 -

-• member - 5,000 -

-Remarks:
+Directors Monetary Remuneration (Baht) Directors Monthly Remuneration Meeting Allowance Bonus The Board of Directors Chairman Vice-Chairman Member 130,000 60,000 40,000 5,000 5,000 5,000 ତ ତ ତ Audit Committee • Chairman • Member 20,000 10,000 - - - - Sub-Committee • Chairman • Member - 5,000 5,000 -

+Remarks :
-$1) The \ Directors \ who is the \ Company's \ executive/ \ or \ employee \ will \ not \ be \ paid \ for \ the \ remuneration \ of \ Directors$

-2) The Directors who is the Company's executive/ or employee will not be paid for the meeting allowance for Sub-committee meeting
+The Directors who is the Company's executive/ or employee will not be paid for the remuneration of Directors The Directors who is the Company's executive/ or employee will not be paid for the meeting allowance for Sub-committee meeting